Nitish567478/Wikipedia/README.md

 # Wikipedia

-This web site easy to make using HTML, CSS and JavaScrip.
+This web site easy to make using HTML, CSS, Bootstrap and JavaScrip.

 We can use my code and submit the college projrct